MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

 The raw output of an ScanImage MROI acquisition is a `tiff` (or series of tiffs) with metadata attached to the `artist` tag where:

 - Each ROI’s image is stacked one on top of the other vertically.

 - Each plane is written before moving onto the next frame, e.g.:

 - plane 1 timepoint 1, plane 2 timepoint 1, plane 3 timepoint 1, etc.

 - Frames may be split across multiple files if this option is specified the ScanImage configuration.

-| If the user choses to split frames across multiple `.tiff` files, there will be multiple tiff files in ascending order of an suffix appended to the filename: `_000N`, where n=number of files chosen by the user.
+If the user choses to split frames across multiple `.tiff` files, there will be multiple tiff files in ascending order of an suffix appended to the filename: `_000N`, where n=number of files chosen by the user:

 Single File:
 - sessionX_00001.tiff

 Multi File (<10):
 - sessionX_00001_00001.tiff
 - sessionX_00001_00002.tiff

 Multi File (>=10):
 - sessionX_00001_00001.tiff
 - sessionX_00001_00002.tiff
 - ...
 - sessionX_00001_00010.tiff

 Be careful to make sure that:

 - Each session (series of .tiff files) should be in same directory.

 - No other .tiff files should be in this directory.
 If this happens, an error will throw.

-De-interleaving planes/frames (zT) is done via `core/convertScanImageTiffToVolume.m`
+De-interleaving planes/frames is done via :code:`convertScanImageTiffToVolume`

 | Run 'help <function>' in the command window for a detailed overview on function parameters, outputs and examples.